allanbrunobr/linkedin_automation/README.md

 ## Documentation
-The backend documentation can be found at: [https://allanbrunobr.github.io/linkedin_automation/doc/scheduler/index.html](https://allanbrunobr.github.io/linkedin_automation/doc/scheduler/index.html)
+The  documentation can be found at: [https://allanbrunobr.github.io/linkedin_automation/](https://allanbrunobr.github.io/linkedin_automation/)
-This documentation provides detailed information about the backend's structure, functions, and modules.
+This documentation provides detailed information about the app's structure, functions, and modules.

 ## Getting Started